 When we age, our skin becomes thinner and less elastic.
 This can lead to blisters or other foot conditions that make it difficult for people who have trouble with mobility (especially when they cannot bend).
 Poor eyesight also affects how well you take care of your feet because low visibility makes seeing small things hard!

 Caring for the feet of an elderly person can be a daunting task, but if you follow these simple guidelines, it will go much smoother.
 Elderly people often resist having their nails cut or checked because they feel embarrassed about any cracks that might show up on them; however caregivers must make sure those suffering from dementia do not get caught pulling away at thinning skin around their ankles, which could cause lifelong pain as well serious infection.
 So here are a few guidelines on keeping elderly feet in tiptop shape.

-Keep Your feet clean
+How to Cut Elderly Toenails-Keep Your feet clean

 To keep their feet healthy, it’s important for older adults to take care of them by washing themselves and cleaning the insides often.
 If they need help washing or bathing occasionally, then try using warm water with soap at night before bedtime, as this will promote relaxation while you’re sleeping!

 You Might Be Interested In This: 13 Best Nail Clippers For Seniors

 To prevent a foot health crisis, be aware of signs that can show infection.
 These include blisters and cracks on the skin and any raw or bleeding sores in your nails.
 To diagnose these problems, you must see an experienced doctor, but if they’re happening soon, then report them immediately so it doesn’t develop into something more serious like cellulitis (a bacterial breakdown).
 Keeping feet clean with moisturizing soap every day will help keep bacteria at bay while keeping dirt out from between toes!